Child and Adolescent OCD

 OCD in young people can take many forms.
 Common presentations include:

-• Excessive fear of germs, illness, or contamination
+• Excessive fear of germs, illness, or contamination — refusing to touch surfaces or eat certain foods

-• Repeated hand-washing, showering, or cleaning rituals
+• Repeated hand-washing, showering, or cleaning rituals that take up significant time

-• Fear of harm coming to themselves or family members
+• Fear of harm coming to themselves or family members — needing to check repeatedly that everyone is safe

-• Needing things to be "just right" or perfectly symmetrical
+• Needing things to be "just right" or perfectly symmetrical — erasing homework repeatedly until it looks perfect

-• Repeating actions until they feel correct
+• Repeating actions until they feel "correct" — touching, counting, tapping, or re-reading

-• Reassurance-seeking from parents, teachers, or friends
+• Reassurance-seeking from parents, teachers, or friends — asking "Are you sure I'm not sick?" dozens of times

-• Avoidance of certain objects, places, or situations
+• Avoidance of certain objects, places, or situations tied to feared outcomes

 • Difficulty completing homework or leaving the house due to rituals

-• Scrupulosity — excessive moral or religious fears
+• Scrupulosity — excessive moral or religious fears about being a bad person or committing sins

 ~ How OCD Affects Families